Proposal (business): Managing business proposals

-Increasingly, the term proposal management is being used to suggest that engagement with the proposal process is important to more than just the sales team, and should also affect those working in marketing, legal, and sales.

 Some writers refer to key stages in the proposal management process using colour codes to denote milestone reviews, for example a black hat review.
 The Association of Proposal Management Professionals (APMP) refers to a black hat review as an independent review of the strategies and proposals likely to be put forward by competitors.
-According to Carl Dickson of the Capture Planning website, a black hat review should tell an organisation which competitors are strong in their own areas of weakness and which are weaker where they are strong, and is therefore also potentially used to determine whether partnering with one rival organisation might be a viable proposal.
 Other colours are used in relation to teams: a pre-writing strategy review is sometimes called a "Pink Team", a formal draft review may be called a "Red Team", and the term "Gold Team" indicates a final pre-submission review.
-Dickson notes that these terms are not consistently defined.

 Inherent to the process of managing proposal is the decision of whether to submit a bid, which is underpinned by the capture plan.

-There is also a trend towards using proposal management software, which allows users to quickly and easily create proposals, collaborate with team members, and track and analyze customer engagement.